-Due to the severe drought, we recommend watering 2 times per week in Northern Utah and 3 times a week in Southern Utah to help extend the water supply.
+Extreme drought watering guidelines have been in place this summer to help extend the water supply.
+As temperatures start to cool, some areas will need even less than the drought guidelines of 2 times per week in Northern Utah and 3 times a week in Southern Utah, so be sure to check the guide often.
 The goal during extreme drought conditions isn’t lush landscapes but rather “survival watering” to keep high-value plants alive like trees and shrubs.
 Grass is resilient and can survive with as little as 1″ of water a month.
 It won’t be green and will enter dormancy during times of drought and high temperatures but will recover when conditions improve.
 Thank you for doing your part to #SlowTheFlow!

 Find more drought info at: Drought.utah.gov